 Special Counseling/Pastoral Care-services, supplies, equipment, furnishings, training.

+Medical purposes- services, supplies, equipment, training, to include behavioral health, substance abuse, reentry, and rehabilitative services for the benefit of inmates and may be expended to pay for the training, salaries, and benefits of employees or contractors whose primary job is to provide such programs and services to the inmates.

 The above allowable expenses are not considered all-inclusive and funds should not be used for goods or services that can be provided to the jail at no cost.
 Additional expenses may be approved at the sole discretion of the Sheriff/Regional Jail Superintendent, provided that the expense is for the care and welfare of inmates.
 No expense shall be for the personal gain, benefit, consumption or use of any individual other than jail inmates.